Obsidian-OS/browser/README.md

+> **Note** It seems the Obsidian team beat me to the punch.
+Their browser is far better and far more feature-complete than the time I had invested in this one.
+>
+> Actually, all things considered, it's probably for the best that their browser is implemented natively.
+It can do everything I wanted to with mine...

 # Browser Plugin

 This plugin produces a very simplistic, yet integrated browser into Obsidian.
 It features most of the UI features found in mainstream browsers.